Out of all the positions for breastfeeding, is there one universally recognised as the best?

 The mum sits with the baby in her arms in a horizontal position, with the baby's head and neck supported in her forearm.

-It’s a good idea to use a breastfeeding cushion, such as Koala Hugs, to help you support the weight of the baby by reducing the strain on your arms, shoulders and back.
+It’s a good idea to use a breastfeeding cushion, such as Koala Hug Baby, to help you support the weight of the baby by reducing the strain on your arms, shoulders and back.

 Also, in this way the baby's head is supported by a softer support than the mother's arm.
 A key factor in preventing positional plagiocephaly.